 One day during that summer of 1980, while cleaning the apartment of a young couple by the last name of Fenton, I was vacuuming the hallway leading into the bedroom when I caught a flash of gold out of my eye.
 I looked up and saw a gold record.
-An actual, honest-to-goodness, gold record awarded for sales of at least 500,000.
+An actual, honest-to-goodness, gold record awarded for at least one million sales.
 The light reflected off it like a disco ball.
 I looked closer and saw it was for Meco’s Star Wars theme single.

 I think I almost passed out right there.